-You invite both of them up to your second floor balcony and the topic came to the cabal once again.
+You invite both of them up to your second floor balcony and the topic comes to the cabal once again.
 He explains how they are controlling the world right now and they are trying to speed up the process of Jesus’ second coming.
 It’s not that they don’t believe.
-They believe but have chosen a side.
-Perhaps, they believe that Satan will ultimately win the war so they wanted to choose a side that will win.
+They believe, but have chosen a side.
+Perhaps they believe that Satan will ultimately win the war, so they wanted to choose the side that will win.
 Perhaps they don’t believe in the book of revelations, or that they believe Evil is more powerful than Good.
 He continues talking about Zionism and the Cabal, how they are tied together with big money, with big influences, with big deals.

 The conversation left you feeling drained.
 You had this urge to end the night early.
 His cousin didn’t speak English, and he wanted you to lie to his cousin that you two met through a mutual female cousin.
 The people here are still traditional, and the idea that he just met a girl only a few hours ago may make him seem thirsty and you seem …loose.

 Perhaps you do have a few screws loose.

 You give Max your number and use his phone to text you, but for some reason, you never received that text, and perhaps Max never saved your number on his phone, because that was the last time you ever spoke to Max.

 He gave you information that made you think twice, as in, “Why are you telling me this?”